CA-Application-Performance-Management/ReactNativeAxaMobileSdk/README.md

 Parameters:
 -  callback is a function which expects a string value

-If the customer Id is not set, this API returns an empty string.
+If the customer ID is not set, this API returns a null value.

 ```
 AXASDK.getCustomerId((customerId) => {